xamantra/anime-player-with-discord-presence/README.md

 ##### Next Episode:
 > Alt + N,
-> The video player when automatically quit the current episode and play the next episode.
+> The video player will automatically quit the current episode and play the next episode.

 ##### Previous Episode:
 > Alt + P,
-> The video player when automatically quit the current episode and play the previous episode.
+> The video player will automatically quit the current episode and play the previous episode.

 **The rich presence is also updated automatically.**